European-Unified-ID/EUID-docs/docs/guides/integration-mobile-client-side.md

 For FAQs relating to mobile publisher integrations, see [FAQs for Mobile Integrations](integration-mobile-overview.md#faqs-for-mobile-integrations).

-To integrate with UIEUIDD2 client-side, you'll need to complete the following steps:
+To integrate with EUID client-side, you'll need to complete the following steps:

 1. [Complete the EUID account setup](#complete-the-euid-account-setup).